Newbluewood/Quizi/README.md

 # Try on:
 https://quizi-if-not-busy.netlify.app/

--- User Name : Admin, password: Admin,
+-- User Name / password ,
+-- Admin / Admin
--- User Name : User1, password: User1,
+-- User1 / User1,
--- User Name : User2, password: User2,
+-- User2 / User2,
--- User Name : Proffesor, password: Noe,
+-- Proffesor /  Noe,
--- User Name : Jordan, password: Naismith
+-- Jordan / Naismith

 NOTE:  It is not real backend data.
 Data was stored in your browser LocalStorage !
 Ejoy! :)